Ram-N/generative_art/chess_art/README.md

 * For example: 0-0 for white has to be parsed as (Ke1-g1 and Rh1-Rf1)

 ## Things to Do

-1. Show winner of game.
-4. Nine dots.
-And keep track of which ones are occupied.
-NQN, B-B, RKR
-5. Piece color Line gets darker (or lighter as the game progresses!)
+2. End caps, move end circles?
 3. Show capture squares with Colored Outlines. [ ] of different piece colors
 4. Show Castling as one Bundle
 2. Captures: From square and to square (Is this useful?)
 3. Checks: From square and to square
 5. Read multiple files and generate multiple plots
 6. Opening, Middle Game, EndGame Split image into 3 images below the main one
+7. 8 Queens in Adjust pixels.

 ## Completed
 0. Need a UCI game generator (In Jupyter using python-chess)
 1. Get piece paths generated for all 16 pieces.
-6. Square gets darker the more it gets attention.
+2. Square gets darker the more it gets attention.
 (DONE but abandoned)
+3. Show winner of game.
+4. Five dots.
+N B R Q K (And keep track of which ones are occupied) - Nine didn't work due to overlaps
+5. Piece color Line gets darker (or lighter as the game progresses.)
+6. Add Title - Game Details

 * https://www.cs.kent.ac.uk/people/staff/djb/uci-analyser/